 The GUI provides a convenient display of resources through the tree view.
 Select View: Resources in Groups to see all defined resources.
-The status of these resources will be shown in the icon (green indicates online, grey indicates offline).
+The status of these resources will be shown in the icon (grey indicates offline).
 Alternately, you can select View: Resources by Type or View: Resources owned by Nodes.